 So, Atlassian allows these teams – the ones that just aren’t ready for agile quite yet – to follow their own path.
-Within Jira there are ways of doing waterfall using either built-in functionality or Atlassian Marketplace add-ons, and you can have either fully agile and fully waterfall projects side by side, or mixed, hybrid projects carefully aligned.
+Within Jira there are ways of doing waterfall using either built-in functionality or Atlassian Marketplace add-ons, and you can have the side of either fully agile and fully waterfall project by side, or mixed, hybrid projects carefully aligned.

-In this white paper we’ll explore the best ways of approaching waterfall and hybrid projects in Jira.
+This white paper will explore the best ways of approaching waterfall and hybrid projects in Jira.
 We’ll look at why waterfall remains popular and what hybrid project management actually is (because many teams do it wrong).
-And then we’ll home in on three ways of doing waterfall and hybrid in Jira, using:
+And then we’ll hone in on three ways of doing waterfall and hybrid in Jira, using:

 - Native Jira